HOMS-OSS/ruperf/docs/team.md

 run if specified), and it can also be `>`-ed as JSON to a file with a `--json` flag for ease-of-programmatic-use.
-I also wrote some tests that relate to `ruperf`'s MVP, and when designing `test` tried to keep extensibility in mind so that it would be easy to add more complex tests later.# Core Team
+I also wrote some tests that relate to `ruperf`'s MVP, and when designing `test` tried to keep extensibility in mind so that it would be easy to add more complex tests later.

 ## Greg Hairfield